Silali Banerjee

 About Silali

 I didn’t start with AI.
 I started with a simple frustration: smart people making good decisions — but getting inconsistent results.
 When AI entered the picture, that gap became impossible to ignore.
 Same tool.
 Same person.
 Different outcomes.
 That’s where I focused my work.
 I don’t approach AI as a “prompting” problem.
 I look at it as a thinking and structure problem — how context is framed, how feedback is given, and how outcomes are shaped over time.
 Over the past year, I’ve been developing what I call the AIgogy Framework™ — a practical way to make AI outputs more reliable, not just more impressive.
+From this work, I built Prompt Refiner™, a system that helps turn inconsistent AI interactions into structured, repeatable outcomes.
+Alongside this, I work as an AI Adoption Coach, helping people break into AI without getting lost in tools, noise, or conflicting advice.
 Outside of coaching, I spend a lot of time analyzing how people interact with AI in real workflows — not demos — and where things break down.
 Most of my insights come from observing patterns, not theory.
-If you’ve ever felt that AI is powerful but unpredictable, we’ll probably have a useful conversation.
+I also serve as an Advisor for Women in Leadership, with a focus on AI-driven engagement.
+In 2023, I was recognized as a High Achiever Career Coach at Wizco and received a performance award for early adoption of AI in my role as Head of Marketing at a startup.

 Why do I coach?